Conducting and music education take center stage for alumnus Felipe Tristán

 Studying at UNCSA

 Several years later, he auditioned to study with Coelho at UNCSA.
-And it may have been the instructor that drew him to the School of the Arts, but it was the artistic community of the school and city that cemented his choice.
+And it may have been the instructor that drew him to the school, but it was the artistic community and city that cemented his choice.
 “It’s a paradise for any artist,” Tristán says, particularly because students from each of the disciplines live and work so closely together.
 “I loved it there.
 Winston-Salem is such a lovely city and as a student, you are the star.
 That doesn’t happen everywhere.”

 It was also at UNCSA that he realized that being both a flutist and a conductor was a viable path, that he didn’t necessarily have to choose between the two.
 Then-conductor of the UNCSA Symphony Orchestra Ransom Wilson was both a flutist and conductor and, along with Coelho’s encouragement, showed Tristán what a career doing both might look like.